By Paul Taylor

 However, the frontal and parietal eminences also represent the location where skull expansion takes place.

 The diagram shows that there are two parietal bones (left and right) each with its own parietal eminence.
 But there are also two frontal eminences despite there being just one frontal bone.

-In this picture, you can see that the frontal bone has two frontal eminences.
+In this diagram, you can see that the frontal bone has two frontal eminences.
 That's because it actually starts off in the womb as two bones, not one.

-And that also explains why remnant hair often continues to grow at the front, i.e., between the two frontal eminences, as you can see from the pictures below.
+And it also explains why remnant hair growth often continues at the front between the two frontal eminences.

-Basically, remnant hair will continue to grow wherever there is little, or no, skull expansion.
-And this means that hair can sometimes keep growing on the top of the head too where the frontal and parietal bones fuse together.
+Basically, remnant hair can keep growing wherever there's little or no skull expansion.
+And that means hair can sometimes keep growing on the top of the head too where the frontal and parietal bones fuse together.

 As you now know, skull expansion and hair loss only develops from the frontal and parietal eminences.
 And, from the picture on the left above, you can see that these eminences only lie above the temporal ridge, not below.

 Logically then, it follows that hair loss also only occurs above this line.
 And, as such, the temporal ridge marks an approximate boundary between hair loss and hair growth on the sides of the head.